mliyuanjie/FILEBROWSER/README.md

 4. based on gsl.

 new version:
-64bit
+64bit,
-remove support for abf
+remove support for abf,
-.dat io by mmap io
+.dat io by mmap io,
-support .mat file
+support .mat file.